 Being in the heart of Middle Tennessee, one of the most biologically diverse regions in North America, Murfreesboro is home to a fascinating array of native plant and animal life.
 The Outdoor Murfreesboro Natural Resources team is working to catalog the amazing diversity of species in our natural areas and to manage them for ecosystem health and function, biological integrity, and human enjoyment.
-Often, this includes first restoring them to a more pristine state, removing exotic invasive plants and animals that compete with native species, revegetating with locally native (indigenous) species, and monitoring plants and animals that live there.
+Often, this includes first restoring them to a more pristine state, removing exotic invasive plants and animals that compete with native species, revegetating with locally-native (indigenous) species, and monitoring plants and animals that live there.

 The Wilderness Station at the backcountry trailhead is home to a rich program of nature-themed classes and activities for all ages and hosts a small nature center with animal ambassadors and a gift shop.

-Fifteen miles of paved greenway run through Murfreesboro along the Stones River and Lytle Creek.
+Seventeen miles of paved greenway run through Murfreesboro along the Stones River and Lytle Creek.
 Enjoy nature hikes, walking, running, or bicycling along the greenway, which is open year-round, dawn to dusk.
 Several of the trailheads include access points to Stones River for kayaks and canoes.